mcserep/NetOctree/README.md

 NetOctree
 ===========

-A dynamic octree implementation written in C# for the .NET Framework.
+A dynamic octree implementation written in C# as a .NET Standard 2.0 library.

 There are two octree implementations here:
 **BoundsOctree** stores any type of object, with the object boundaries defined as an axis-aligned bounding box.
 It's a dynamic octree and can also be a loose octree.